-- 19.7.
-If SN is unable to send PDF and emails due to signal issues or IT failure, the 'No Damage' and 'Damage' pathways can still be used, but all Kidney Anatomy information will need to be verbally relayed to Hub Operations for transcription, who will forward on to accepting centres verbally. - 19.8.
+19.7.
+If SN is unable to send PDF and emails due to signal issues or IT failure, the 'No Damage' and 'Damage' pathways can still be used, but all Kidney Anatomy information will need to be verbally relayed to Hub Operations for transcription, who will forward on to accepting centres verbally.

+19.8.
 Please ensure that you communicate with ODT Hub Operations following completion of the donation process (proceeding/non proceeding) to ensure a final handover is given and all details are closed off with the Hub.
-This is to ensure ODT HUB Operations have accurate records of organs retrieved in line with regulatory compliance and donor family communication.
+This is to ensure ODT HUB Operations have accurate records of organs retrieved for transplant, research, or other/scheduled purposes in line with regulatory compliance and donor family communication.